Looking for Cloud Services or Professional Support? Check restheart.com

 Interceptors

-The req and res arguments allow to retrieve and modify the content, query parameters and headers of both the request and response objects.
+The req and res arguments allow you to retrieve and modify the content, query parameters, and headers of both the request and response objects.

-The special interceptor interface WildcardInterceptor intercepts requests handled by any Service.
-All other interceptors can only handle requests with matching types between the Service and the Interceptor:
+The special interceptor interface, WildcardInterceptor, intercepts requests handled by any Service.
+Other interceptors can handle requests with matching types between the Service and the Interceptor:

 Note